January 12, 1905 - January 2, 1974 Nederland, Texas

 Ritter began his career in radio and theater.
 He sang on KPRC-AM in Houston and appeared as Cord Elam in the Broadway production Green Grow the Lilacs (1931), the basis for the musical Oklahoma!
+He also played the part of Sagebrush Charlie in The Round Up (1932) and Mother Lode (1934).

 In 1932, he starred in New York City's first broadcast Western, The Lone Star Rangers.
 Ritter also wrote and starred in Cowboy Tom's Roundup on WINS-AM, a daily children's program.